-In May 2010, the Company's stockholders approved an increase in its authorized shares of common stock from 150,000,000 to 200,000,000.
-As such, the Company is authorized to issue 200,000,000 shares of common stock, par value \$0.01 per share, and 10,000,000 shares of undesignated preferred stock, par value \$0.01 per share, issuable in one or more series designated by the Company's board of directors.
+The Company is authorized to issue 200,000,000 shares of common stock, par value \$0.01 per share, and 10,000,000 shares of undesignated preferred stock, par value \$0.01 per share, issuable in one or more series designated by the Company's board of directors.
 No other class of capital stock is authorized.
-As of June 30, 2010 and December 31, 2009, 113,674,221 and 113,025,291 shares of common stock, respectively, were issued and outstanding.
-No shares of preferred stock were issued and outstanding at June 30, 2010 or December 31, 2009.
+As of September 30, 2010 and December 31, 2009, 123,363,865 and 113,025,291 shares of common stock, respectively, were issued and outstanding.
+Included in the common stock outstanding as of September 30, 2010 are 9,000,000 shares of common stock loaned to Bank of America under a share lending agreement in connection with the offering of the \$100 million aggregate principal amount of 5.75% Senior Convertible Notes due 2015 (see Note 13 - Senior convertible notes).
+Bank of America is obligated to return the borrowed shares (or, in certain circumstances, the cash value thereof) to the Company on or about the 45th business day following the date as of which the entire principal amount of the notes ceases to be outstanding, subject to extension or acceleration in certain circumstances or early termination at Bank of America's option.
+The Company did not receive any proceeds from the sale of the borrowed shares by Bank of America, but the Company did receive a nominal lending fee of \$0.01 per share from Bank of America for the use of borrowed shares.
+No shares of preferred stock were issued and outstanding at September 30, 2010 or December 31, 2009.